 What if the unanticipated compression is due to poor planning or coordination by the general contractor or construction manager, affecting not only its own bottom line but its subcontractors’ as well?
 It is difficult to see why the owner should pay extra in such a case or suffer a lien from a subcontractor even if that sub is legitimately owed extra compensation from the GC or CM who caused the inefficiencies.
 But a recent case suggests that such a lien may be granted if the owner has a cost-plus or “time and materials” arrangement.

 In Fraser Engineering Company, Inc. v.
-IPS-Integrated Project Services, LLC, No. 17-cv-102-JD (D.N.H.
+IPS-Integrated Project Services, LLC, 17-CV-102-JD, 2018 WL 1525725 (D.N.H.
 March 27, 2018), a subcontractor on a project at the Pease International Tradeport obtained a mechanic’s lien for almost $5 million, two-thirds of which was for labor inefficiencies after being ordered by the construction manager to accelerate and work overtime.
-The owner argued that it didn’t owe nearly that much to its construction manager and therefore was entitled to invoke the cap on mechanic’s liens described in RSA 447:6, limiting subcontractor liens to “the amount then due or that may become due to the contractor . . .”
+The owner argued that it didn’t owe nearly that much to its construction manager and therefore could invoke the cap on mechanic’s liens described in RSA 447:6, limiting subcontractor liens to “the amount then due or that may become due to the contractor . . .”
 Because the owner’s cost-plus contract obliged it to pay its CM for “the cost of trade labor including the indirect costs, overhead and profit for all [s]ubcontractors and equipment necessary for construction,” the Court concluded that the owner could well end up owing its CM the entire amount of the subcontractor’s labor inefficiency claim, and let stand the lien amount which included that sum.